Hensel minimality I: Hensel minimality

 \subsection{Basic properties under weaker assumptions}

-In this and the following subsection, we assume $\Th(K)$ to be ``Hensel minimal without control of parameters'', namely: \begin{assumption} For every $K' \equiv K$, every definable (with any parameters) subset of $K'$ can be $1$-prepared by a finite set $C$.
+Recall (from the beginning of Section \ref{sec:not:val}) that $K$ is a non-trivially valued field of equi-characteristic zero, considered as a structure in a language $\cL \supset \Lval = \{+, \cdot,\cO_K\}$.
+In this Section \ref{sec:weak-h} we assume $\Th(K)$ to be ``Hensel minimal without control of parameters'', namely: \begin{assumption} For every $K' \equiv K$, every definable (with any parameters) subset of $K'$ can be $1$-prepared by a finite set $C$.
 (We do not impose definability conditions on $C$.) \end{assumption}

 Note that this assumption is preserved under adding constants to $\cL$ (even from arbitrary imaginary sorts), so below, every occurrence of ``$\emptyset$-definable'' can also be replaced by ``$A$-definable''.